Internet-Draft OpenPGP Key Replacement October 2024

 In the past some key owners have created key transition documents, which are signed, human-readable statements stating that a newer primary key should be preferred by their correspondents.
 It is desirable that this process be automated through a standardised machine-readable mechanism.

-This document is to specify the format of a Signature Subpacket to be optionally included in a revocation signature or self-signature on a primary key.
-This subpacket contains a pointer to a suggested replacement for the primary key that is signed over, or a primary key for which the current key is the suggested replacement.
-The Replacement Key may then be automatically retrieved and (if supported and validated) used instead of the Original Key.
+This document is to specify the format of a Signature Subpacket to be optionally included in a revocation signature or direct self-signature over a primary key.
+This subpacket contains a pointer to a suggested replacement for the primary key that is signed over, or a primary key for which the current primary key is the suggested replacement.
+The corresponding replacement certificate may then be automatically retrieved and (if supported and validated) used instead of the original.

 2. Conventions and Definitions